Ice Prevention for Food Distribution Centres & Cold Stores

-The use of a dehum desiccant dehumidifier in these instances deals with the moisture at source and the dehum units themselves create a low dew point in the air in any adjacent areas.
-This means that when the doors into the cold areas are opened, there is insufficient moisture to condense or freeze on any of the surfaces.
+In these instances, the use of a DEHUM desiccant dehumidifier deals with the moisture at the source, and the DEHUM units create a low dew point in the air in any adjacent areas.
+Meaning when the doors into the cold rooms are opened, there is insufficient moisture to condense or freeze on any surfaces.

-Simple dew point control built into the control software in the dehum units ensures that only the minimum amount of energy is consumed to create the condition needed to overcome the risk.
+The dew point control built into the software in every DEHUM solution ensures only the minimum amount of energy is consumed to create the condition needed to overcome the risk.

-We have a range of dedicated cold store machines which have been developed to deal with the rigours of installations in these types of hostile environments and effectively manage the humidity within cold storage.
+We have a range of dedicated cold store machines developed to deal with the rigours of installations in these hostile environments and effectively manage the humidity within cold storage.

-Blast freezers and spiral freezers also benefit from the application of a dehum unit.
-Ice is formed as part of the cooling process and loads include moisture leaving the product if unwrapped.
+Blast freezers and spiral freezers also benefit from applying a DEHUM solution.
+Ice is formed as part of the cooling process, and loads include moisture leaving the product if unwrapped.
 Due to the feed belts also having open apertures, there can be high levels of moisture infiltration.

 The ice formed by these high moisture loads presents a serious issue and can lead to the need for a total shutdown of the line.
-Time then spent de-icing reduces production throughput and costs time and money.
+Time then spent de-icing reduces production throughput, costing time and money.

 At DEHUM, we have a unique approach to these applications, and typically our design will allow the lines to run longer so that production can continue with fewer interruptions.
 Result?
 Increased production and direct savings.